Sky Ala Moana West

 No analysis available

-I looked for signs of paid shared laundry such as coin-op, card-operated machines, quarters, or a laundry fee.
-The public remarks reference in-unit laundry appliances instead, so there is no evidence that community laundry is paid.
+I looked for explicit paid-laundry wording such as coin laundry, coin-op, card-operated machines, or laundry fees.
+The public remarks only reference in-unit washer/dryer and do not describe any paid community laundry setup.

 No analysis available